 Nursing homes and assisted living facilities have an important responsibility—caring for our elderly and vulnerable loved ones.
 Sadly, it’s not uncommon for these facilities to fall short of their obligations to provide the best care possible.
-In some cases, nursing homes are fraught with abuse and neglect.
+In some cases, nursing homes are fraught with abuse and neglect—including those in our own backyard.

 If your loved one has been abused or neglected in a Modesto nursing home, Berg Injury Lawyers is here to help.
-We can work with you to hold negligent nursing homes accountable and fight to obtain you and your loved one compensation for the damages they’ve suffered.
+We hold negligent nursing homes accountable and fight to obtain compensation for abused residents and their loved ones.

 Contact our Modesto nursing home abuse lawyers today for a free consultation.